Jasonette/documentation/docs/actions.md

 Barcode / QR Code detection

-- To use `$vision` API, the body.background must be a camera type.
+- To use `$vision` API, the body.background must be a `camera` type, with `"device": "back"` (front-facing camera can only scan your face, not scan barcodes).
 - `$vision.ready` event gets triggered when the camera is ready.
 - You can trigger $vision.scan to start scanning for **barcodes/qrcodes**
 - The `$vision.scan` is asynchronous so it immediately goes on to its success callback after it kicks off the scanning service